laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-06-cns/index.md

++++
-+++title = "An efficiency razor for model selection and adaptation in the primary visual cortex" date = "2006" authors = [ "Laurent U Perrinet",] publication_types = [ "1",]
+title = "An efficiency razor for model selection and adaptation in the primary visual cortex" date = "2006" authors = [ "Laurent U Perrinet",] publication_types = [ "1",]